johnstew/differential-serving/README.md

 The user agent method is a bit more contained because you are in control of which bundle is served and the worst case scenario would be serving the legacy bundle when you wanted to serve the ESM bundle.
 That doesn't sound too bad given that without this approach the user would have received that bundle anyways.

 It seems that the worst case scenario here still delivers a predictable and decent user experience over the browser based method.

+That said, it'd be interesting to check if there are any false positives that could come up where the user agent string returns true for module support but in reality it doesn't.
+In that situation, there is no user experience. 🤔

+## Summary

+It seems that the browser based method is not the most reliable to use at the moment.
+If all of the browsers failed in the same way then it would be a little better but downloading both bundles seems like a nonstarter.

+User Agent method seems to be the more predictable and reliable approach.
+Would require some good QA engineers to verify which bundle is being served in which environment but this seems to be a more manageable approach.

 ## Links